 - Find free entertainment and cancel unnecessary subscriptions.

 - Simplify your wardrobe so you don’t always have to buy new shoes, bags, and accessories.

 Next, even when I started earning more money, I made sure that my expenses were the same.

-Lifestyle creep happens when you desire to spend more money in response to increased income.
+Lifestyle creep happens when you start to spend more money in response to increased income.

-And I don’t only mean avoiding lifestyle creep.
+I don’t only mean you should avoid lifestyle creep.
 You might also need to downsize your lifestyle to save $100,000.